 In April, we celebrate Earth Day.
-So much of what we do to at the National Partnership not only benefits health and wellness, but is also good for the environment.
+So much of what we do to at the Safe Routes Partnership not only benefits health and wellness, but is also good for the environment.
 I am using a BIG win in New Jersey as an example.

 New Jersey has been a leader in the Complete Streets movement.
 The New Jersey Department of Transportation adopted a Complete Streets policy in 2009.
 The policy is among the top rated internal policies by the National Complete Streets Coalition.
 Since that time, there has been an active Complete Streets working group encouraging local government to adopt Complete Streets policies.
 To date, there are 90 municipalities and six counties in New Jersey that have adopted Complete Streets policies (not bad when you consider that there are just over 600 policies adopted nationwide).
 In addition to encouraging the adoption of policies, we are also working hard to make sure that the policies are effectively implemented.
 That’s where our efforts were concentrated on a project at the Jersey Shore.